Implementing Uptime Monitoring for my Static Sites

 So, I need to make a change in order to avoid this happening again.
 Downtime happens… it is sort of inevitable.
 The thing is that I need to be made aware of when downtime happens or is happening so that I can try to fix it right away.
 Static sites generally don’t have a lot of downtime because there’s no backend, but they’re still liable to internet issues and DNS/SSL issues (as shown above).
 So, I went on an experimental journey to find a 3rd party service to provide some simple uptime monitoring.

-CloudRadar does a beautiful job of explaining what uptime monitoring is in this blog post.
-The gist is this (straight from that link):
+CloudRadar did a beautiful job of explaining what uptime monitoring is in a blog post that, unfortunately, is no longer available.
+The gist from them is this:

 Uptime Monitoring checks the availability and the response time of your website and publicly accessible infrastructure.
 An effective monitoring solution will alert you of a problem as soon as it occurs - wherever you are.